cbos/cbos.github.io/content/posts/20231124-blog-observability-with-grafana-faro/index.md

 Out of the box there is no integration with Hugo.
 But if it is not available, I can create my own.
 This is what I did: https://github.com/cbos/hugo-faro-analytics

-The module is basically the same javascript code that Grafana provides, but I made it configurable and available as a Hugo module.
+The module is basically the same JavaScript code that Grafana provides, but I made it configurable and available as a Hugo module.
 You can use it right away in your own Hugo environment if you like.

-1. Add the module as git submodule
+1. Add the module as Git submodule

 ```shell
 git submodule add https://github.com/cbos/hugo-faro-analytics.git themes/faro-analytics
 ```

-2. Enable the module in `config.toml` of Hugo (or yaml or json if you use that)
+2. Enable the module in `config.toml` of Hugo (or YAML or JSON if you use that)

 ```toml
 [module]